AmingAndrei/violence.website/content/realspace/ashen_winter_incident.md

 **Causation**

-Leading theoretical models suggest intentional interference or catastrophic resonance originating from ███ ██████, with help from ███████ ████████.
+Leading theoretical models suggest intentional interference or catastrophic resonance originating from `the Maniac`, with help from `Mihaela Rebreanu`.